Free Shipping on all orders £50+

 “If you can’t love yourself, how in the heck are you gonna love somebody else?”

-Forget the rest of the world for a moment – Valentine’s Day is a great time to remember the importance of self-care!
-Take this as an opportunity to check in with yourself – are you taking time in your life to rest, relax and reduce stress?
+Valentine’s Day is a great reminder to check in with yourself.
 Prioritising regular “me-time” is important not only for your mental health but also for your gut health.
 Prolonged stress reduces your bacterial diversity and is almost always felt in digestion.

 Wishing you a happy and healthy Valentine’s Day from the Chuckling Goats X